ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 - The ability to reveal or hide the **New Order** button, allowing or restricting users to create new orders.

-By default, this button is **hidden** so as to prevent potential problems and risks.
+By default, this button is **hidden** so as to prevent potential information leaks.

 You need to enable the functionality **manually** only when that’s necessary.

 ![picture](pictures/CL.png)

-- The ability to define the user type of the sales order document in accordance with different users’ needs.
+- The ability to define the sales order document type for new orders in the Client Center.

-In the case of sale orders, you must input a **valid** **SalesOrder.DocumentType ID**.
+You must input a **valid** **SalesOrder.DocumentType ID**.

-This could be useful for separating orders made in the Client Center from those made in other modules.
+This could be quite helpful for separating orders made in the Client Center from those made in other modules.

 - The ability to easily generate **comprehensive business analytics** for orders made in the CC.